 As an instructor, Chris has served as the Front Ensemble and Assistant Percussion director at Edmond North High School in Edmond, Oklahoma.
-He served as the Director of Percussion and Percussion Staff Arranger for both Portsmouth and Middletown High School Band Programs in Rhode Island and as the Battery Percussion Director for the Grafton High School Band in Yorktown, Virginia.
+He served as the Director of Percussion and Percussion Staff Arranger for both Portsmouth and Middletown High School Band Programs in Rhode Island, and as the Battery Percussion Director for the Grafton High School Band in Yorktown, Virginia.
 Chris also served as the Percussion Caption Head for the Northern Light Drum & Bugle Corps in Warwick, RI.

 Chris has served as a consultant and clinician all throughout New England, Texas, Virginia, Oklahoma, and Tennessee.
 He holds a Bachelor of Arts degree in Music.
-He is a member of the Percussive Arts Society (PAS), a member of both the National Association of Rudimental Drummers (NARD), the Eastern United States Pipe Band Association, and the United States Association of Rudimental Drummers (USARD), and he is a Performing Artist and member of the Vic Firth Education Team.
+He is a member of the Percussive Arts Society (PAS), a member of both the National Association of Rudimental Drummers (NARD), the Eastern United States Pipe Band Association (EUSPBA), the United States Association of Rudimental Drummers (USARD), and he is a Performing Artist and member of the Vic Firth Education Team.